ElPlaso/QRCards/README.md

 # QRCards
-QRCards allows users to create digital business cards for others to scan and collect.
+This repo includes the widgets and pages for QRCards.
+QRCards is a mobile app allows users to create digital business cards for others to scan and collect.
 Developed by Oliver Hermens, Garnett Norton-Brown, Nicholas Woolf-Ben-Avraham, and Plaso Kusay.

 # Screens